lm3nitro/Projects/New/Scapy/Firewall policy testing.md

 Port 80 is open!

-Sniffing traffic with TCPDump.
+Sniffing traffic with Tcpdump.
 Here we can see that the firewall only responded to the packet sent to port 80:

 ![Pasted image 20241006161411](https://github.com/user-attachments/assets/aadc0ab8-2433-478f-bce5-efa42cb2b7ae)